What is Business Analytics?

 Interpersonal and Communication Skills: Interpersonal and Communication skills help you and your team to work together and provide quality service in an organization.
 Such skills include giving presentations, resolving conflict, facilitating meetings, along with having the ability to negotiate, and influence others.

-The concept of business analytics is implemented in most of the world’s major companies and particularly with start-ups, where business owners are keen to exploit any data-driven advantages which will help them to compete with other businesses in the mass market.
+The concept of business analytics is implemented in most of the world’s major companies and notably with start-ups, where business owners are keen to exploit any data-driven advantages.This will also help them to compete with other businesses in the mass market.

 Due to the increasing interest in business analytics in the tech sector, more business schools have begun to offer a master’s program in business analytics.
 This rise has mainly been driven by American universities and schools, which clearly explains why the majority of schools in the QS Business Analytics Rankings are from the US.